Why You Need A Coach

 The clients who have achieved the best long-term results are the clients who have placed the greatest value on what it is they want to achieve.

 To really achieve a high level of health and fitness, the actions required must become a priority.
-That also means certain exercise, nutrition and lifestyle habits need to change.
+That also means certain exercise, nutrition, lifestyle and behavioural habits need to change.

 2. Do They Have The Skills To Succeed?